file.csv Alice,Data Scientist,122000 Bob,Engineer,77000 Ann,Manager,119000

 Method 2: Pandas DataFrame to_csv()

-You can convert a list of lists to a Pandas DataFrame that provides you with powerful capabilities such as the
+You can convert a tuple or list of tuples to a Pandas DataFrame that provides you with powerful capabilities such as the

 to_csv() method.
 This is the easiest method and it allows you to avoid importing yet another library (I use Pandas in many Python projects anyways).